 Confusion over the USERRA escalator principle and creditable service rules may result in a district recording all service on the Teacher Service Record.
 As a result, it’s important to carefully review a new hire’s service to ensure no more than four years of military service have been credited.

 Additional information on maintaining service records is covered in the HR Services recorded webinar Service Record Management.
 Information on leave for military service is available in the HR Library.
+For community colleges, see Leave for Military Service - College.

 Stay up to date with all the latest HR news and trends by joining the HRX mailing list!